Resummed energy loss in extreme-mass-ratio scattering using critical orbits: Concluding remarks and future directions

 We expect the basic idea of our procedure to be applicable to other scattering observables, including the angular-momentum loss, the gravitational time-delay, or the gravitational redshift along scattering orbits.
 More profoundly, the procedure should offer a systematic route to constructing uniformly valid models even for {\it bound-orbit} observables, either via scattering-to-bound mappings or through a direct resummation of PN fluxes informed by bound-orbit separatrix physics.
 More broadly, this approach points toward a new organizing principle for gravitational-wave observables, in which analyticity and critical behavior play a central role in bridging between the weak-field and strong-field regimes.

 \textit{Acknowledgments---} We thank David Trestini, Zach Nasipak, and Adam Pound for useful discussions.
 We are grateful to the participants of the ``2nd Annual Workshop on Self-Force and Amplitudes'' in Southampton, where this work was presented for the first time, for stimulating discussions.
 L.B. acknowledges support from the STFC via Grant No.~ST/B001170/1.
 The work of R.G.\ is supported by the Royal Society grant RF\textbackslash ERE\textbackslash 231084.
 B.L. gratefully acknowledges funding from the European Union’s Horizon Europe research and innovation programme under the Marie Skłodowska-Curie grant agreement No.~101209791.
 N.W. acknowledges support from a Royal Society – Research Ireland University Research Fellowship.
 This publication has emanated from research conducted with the financial support of Research Ireland under grant number 22/RS-URF-R/3825.
+Funded by the European Union (ERC grant GWSky/101167314).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
 We acknowledge the use of the IRIDIS High Performance Computing Facility, and associated support services at the University of Southampton, in the completion of this work.
 This work makes use of the Black Hole Perturbation Toolkit \cite{BHPToolkit}.